 About

-Her dissertation, titled Barriers to Prenatal Care in the Context of Maternal Methamphetamine Use and Congenital Syphilis in Los Angeles County, 2011-2020, was supported by the NIH F31 National Research Service Award (NRSA) Fellowships from the National Institute on Drug Abuse (NIDA).
+Her doctoral dissertation, Barriers to Prenatal Care in the Context of Maternal Methamphetamine Use and Congenital Syphilis in Los Angeles County, 2011-2020, was supported by an NIH F31 National Research Service Award (NRSA) from the National Institute on Drug Abuse (NIDA).
+The work examined how intersecting structural factors, including substance use criminalization, housing instability, and healthcare system barriers shape prenatal engagement and congenital syphilis risk.

-Her research on sexual violence prevention on college campuses has been funded by AAPI Data, UCLA Center for the Study of Women & Barbra Streisand Center, UCLA Asian American Studies Center.
-For her doctoral training, she has received fundings from UCLA Maternal and Child Health Center of Excellence and the UCLA Academic Senate.
+In addition, Dr. Park has led research on sexual violence on college campuses as a Co-Principal Investigator, with support from AAPI Data, the Center for Institutional Courage, the UCLA Center for the Study of Women & Barbra Streisand Center, and the UCLA Asian American Studies Center.
+She has also received training support from the UCLA Maternal and Child Health Center of Excellence and the UCLA Academic Senate.

-Eunhee holds a Ph.D. in Community Health Sciences from the University of California, Los Angeles, an M.P.H. in Social and Behavioral Sciences from the University of Hawai‘i at Mānoa, and a B.A. in Political Science and International Relations from Sookmyung Women’s University in Seoul, South Korea.
+Dr. Park earned her Ph.D. in Community Health Sciences from the University of California, Los Angeles, an M.P.H. in Social and Behavioral Sciences from the University of Hawaii at Mānoa, and a B.A. in Political Science and International Relations with a Minor in English Language and Literature from Sookmyung Women’s University in Seoul, South Korea.

 Click HERE for the complete list of publications.